+Please add a para on the expansion on the regular TSA program which is also eligible under the project, saying that it will follow the regular implementation procedures and the provisional procedures in the anti-crisis plan.

 The TSA program will follow the regular implementation procedures and will take into consideration the provisional measures stipulated in the anti-crisis plan of the GOG.
 Those provisional measures, including the timelines, eligibility criteria, and amount of benefits are listed above.
 Overall, the implementation of this subcomponent will rely on the existing administration through SSA, which will determine and verify eligibility.